WalquerX/node-template-with-nicks-pallet-added/README.md

 # node-template-with-nicks-pallet-added
-added nicks pallet to node template version 1.9 for answering a SE question
+added nicks pallet to node template version 1.9 for answering a SE question.